jcheroske/react-with-timer-hoc/README.md

     delay?: number,
     onTimeout?: (props: Object) => void,
     options?: {
-      cancelPropName?: string = 'cancelTimer',
-      finishPropName?: string = 'finishTimer',
-      passedProps?: array = [ 'cancel', 'finish', 'reset', 'start'], resetPropName?: string = 'resetTimer',
-      startOnMount?: boolean = false,
+      startOnMount?: boolean = false
-      startPropName?: string = 'startTimer'
     }
   }
 ) : HigherOrderComponent

 ```
 Creates an HOC, optionally configured with a `config` object.
 This HOC
-will pass up to four props to its wrapped instance (See below for a
+will pass props to its wrapped instance (See below for a
 description of each prop).
 The timer will be canceled if the
 `componentWillUnmount` lifecycle callback is invoked.